How can we help?

 If nothing is selected here, visitors of your custom domain will only be able to log in to your community.
 By adding a custom landing page, anyone that visits your home page will see a sign up option as well, meaning non-members can sign up and existing members can log in.

-Learn about creating and customizing sign up pages here
+Learn about creating and customizing sign up links here

 Was this article helpful?